 Ak-Köl (Ak-Kol, Ak-Kul) river, alt.
 Kӧl is a lake.
 White, snow-white hazy-white; with glacial start or food.

-This river has three names, but each of them means “white, white water”.
-In the lower reaches it is Chagan-Uzun.
-Behind Beltir, above the confluence with Taldur, Chagan-Uzun becomes simply Chagan, in the origins it is Akkol.
-Up the Chagan is the main part of the route.
+This river has three names, but each means “white water”.
+In the lower reaches it is called Chagan-Uzun.
+Behind Beltir, above the confluence with Taldur, Chagan-Uzun becomes simply Chagan, and in the origins it is Akkol.
+Up the Chagan goes the main part of the route.

-The first thing that strikes in the Chagan Valley is the mountain massif on the left bank of the river, along which the road runs.
-The place is far from ordinary, even the mystical Pyramids and towers of the fancifully weathered rock have merged into a solid wall.
-Very dramatic looks a sharp change of colors – from dark steel to light ocher.
-It’s like a gigantic fortress that stands guard over a wide river valley.
-It seems to keep the rest of the ancient burial mounds located here, at its foot.
+The first thing that strikes about the Chagan Valley is the mountain massif on the left bank of the river, along which the road runs.
+The place is unordinary, even mystical.
+Pyramids and towers of the fancifully weathered rock have merged into a solid wall.
+Change of colors is dramatic and sharp: from dark steel to light ocher.
+Like a gigantic fortress that stands over a wide river valley, mountain massif seems to guard the rest of the ancient burial mounds located at its foot.

-At the foot of the Beltirdu ridge, which, like a gigantic ship cuts through the space, are joined by two rivers running along both sides of the ridge.
-They form the Chagan River along which we have been climbing all this time.
-From the viewport there is a magnificent view of the confluence of the rivers Karaoyuk and Akkol – the black and white rivers.
-Our further path lies, as it is easy to guess, up Akkola, to the lakes of Karakul and Akkul.
-One – black, with transparent key water, which black makes a dark breed of a lake bowl.
-The other lies on the path of the milky-white glacial Accola – it fills the depression of the valley under the smooth, almost steep slopes of Beltird.
-But the most unexpected is the white sand dunes, located between the two lakes.
-How do you prospect to lie on the sand on the shore of a mountain lake?
+At the foot of the Beltirdu ridge, which cuts through the space like a gigantic ship, two rivers, running along both sides of the ridge, merge into one.
+They form the Chagan Rivera along which we have been climbing all this time.
+From the viewport there is a terrific sight of the confluence of Karaoyuk and Akkol – the black and white rivers.
+Our further path lies, as it is easy to guess, up the Akkol, to the lakes of Karakul and Akkul.
+One – black, with transparent spring water, which gains its blackness from a dark breed of a lake bowl.
+The other lake lies on the path of the milky-white glacial Akkol – it fills the deepening of the valley under the smooth, almost steep slopes of Beltirdu.
+And – what you couldn`t expect to see here – dunes of white sand, stretched between the two lakes.
+How do you like the idea of lying on the sandy shore of a mountain lake?